Laura Dern: Early life

 Laura Elizabeth Dern was born on February 10, 1967, in Los Angeles, California.
-The daughter of actors Diane Ladd and Bruce Dern and great-granddaughter of former Utah governor and Secretary of War George Dern, she was conceived while her parents were filming The Wild Angels.
+The daughter of actors Diane Ladd and Bruce Dern, and great-granddaughter of former Utah governor and Secretary of War George Dern.
+Laura was conceived while her parents were filming The Wild Angels.
 Poet, writer, and Librarian of Congress Archibald MacLeish was her great-great-uncle.
 After her parents divorced when she was two years old, Dern was largely brought up by her mother and maternal grandmother, Mary, who had Norwegian ancestry, from Oslo.
 She was raised Catholic.
 Her godmother was actress Shelley Winters.
 She developed scoliosis as a child.

 Her first film foray was an appearance as an extra in White Lightning (1973), a film in which her mother starred.
-Her official film debut was an appearance in Alice Doesn't Live Here Anymore (1974), opposite her mother.
-In 1982, Dern served as Miss Golden Globe at 15 years old.
+Her official film debut was an appearance opposite her mother in Alice Doesn't Live Here Anymore (1974).
+In 1982, Dern, aged just 15, served as Miss Golden Globe.
 In the same year, she portrayed a rebellious rock band member in the cult film Ladies and Gentlemen, The Fabulous Stains.
-At 16, after doubling on her classes to graduate high school a semester early, she sought and attained emancipation, which allowed her to work the same amount of hours as an adult on films.
-After moving out of her home at the age of 17, Dern became roommates with Marianne Williamson, and enrolled at UCLA intending to double major in psychology and journalism, but withdrew two days into the semester to film Blue Velvet.
+At 16, after doubling on her classes to graduate high school a semester early, she sought and attained emancipation, which allowed her to work the same number of hours as an adult on films.
+After moving out of her home at the age of 17, Dern became roommates with Marianne Williamson, who is 15 years older.
+Dern later enrolled at UCLA intending to double major in psychology and journalism, but withdrew two days into the quarter to film Blue Velvet.